Alexandre-Herve/generator-ngbp/README.md

-# generator-ngbp
+# generator-ngbp-material

-> Yeoman Generator based on the popular ngBoilerplate AngularJS kickstarter.  ngBoilerplate is a best-practice boilerplate for scalable Angular projects built on a highly modular, folder-by-feature structure.
+> Yeoman Generator based on angular-material and the popular ngBoilerplate AngularJS kickstarter. ngBoilerplate is a best-practice boilerplate for scalable Angular projects built on a highly modular, folder-by-feature structure.
 You work in vertical slices on a daily basis (view, controller, service, etc), so why not organize your projects to optimize your workflow, maximize discoverability, and get copy-paste module reuse for free?

 ## Quick Start

 Install generator-ngbp from npm, run:

 ```
-$ npm install -g generator-ngbp
+$ npm install -g generator-ngbp-angular
 ```

 Create a new directory for your project and cd into it: